HemadriSarvani/RecipeGen/README.md

 ## Introduction

-Have you ever wondered what delicious meals you could create with the ingredients you have on hand?
-Our project tackles this question by using advanced Natural Language Processing (NLP) techniques to generate recipes based on a given list of ingredients.

-This model is designed to make cooking more accessible and creative.
-By training on a rich dataset of Indian recipes, it captures the diverse flavors and culinary traditions, offering you a variety of meal suggestions, from everyday dishes to gourmet recipes.
+Deciding what to cook with the ingredients on hand can be a challenge.
+Traditional recipes and online searches may not offer solutions tailored to the specific ingredients you have, leading to food waste or repetitive meals.

+We propose an NLP-based recipe generation model to solve this problem.
+This model will take a list of ingredients as input and generate diverse, contextually appropriate recipes.
+The goals are to:

+    1. Maximize Ingredient Use: Minimize food waste by suggesting recipes that use available ingredients effectively.
+    2. Enhance Cooking Experience: Inspire with new and exciting recipes, making cooking more enjoyable.

-We experimented with several NLP models, including T5, LSTM with GloVe embeddings, and found GPT-2 to be the most effective.
-GPT-2 generates accurate and contextually relevant recipes, helping you discover new culinary possibilities and make the most of your ingredients.
+Using advanced NLP techniques, including T5, LSTM with GloVe embeddings, and GPT-2, this model will generate relevant and appealing recipes to transform the cooking experience into a creative and efficient process.

-Explore new recipes and transform your cooking experience with our innovative recipe generation model.

 ## Data Collection